Who is eligible to apply for the Davidson Fellows scholarship?

 What is required to apply for a Davidson Fellows scholarship?

 Each category has different requirements.
 Every applicant must submit the required elements outlined within their category of choice, plus two nominator forms and all of the Attachments.
-Applicants and their parents also must sign a statement of commitment that, if named a Davidson Fellow, the applicant and a parent or guardian will attend the award reception in Cambridge, Massachusetts.
+Applicants and their parents also must sign a statement of commitment that, if named a Davidson Fellow, the applicant and a parent or guardian will attend the award reception.

 What is the deadline for Davidson Fellows scholarship application?